-4. Add pattern and colour for a boho look
+10. Add pattern and color for a boho vibe

-Surround with billowing borders and add a colourful cushion or two for a vibrant scene with a bohemian vibe.
+Surround with billowing borders and add a colorful cushion or two for a vibrant scene with a bohemian vibe.

-'If your outside space requires a quick yet effective transformation, retractable patio awnings guarantee instant shade and shelter', says Stuart Dantzic, Managing Director of Caribbean Blinds UK.
+'If your outside space requires a quick yet effective transformation, retractable patio covers guarantee instant shade and shelter,' says Stuart Dantzic, Managing Director of Caribbean Blinds UK.

 It's a perfect solution for providing cover when needed, meaning you can make the most of indoor-outdoor living throughout the seasons.

-Opt for neutral hues for an elegant look, or go for funky patterns or bold colours – whichever suits your style best.
+Opt for neutral hues for an elegant look, or go for funky patterns or bold colors – whichever suits your style best.

 Are you a little short on space when it comes to your plot?
-Don't worry, this corner arbour seat is just the ticket.
-Painted in a gentle yet refreshing green, it makes a lovely feature for a balcony, terrace or courtyard.
+Don't worry, this corner garden arbor idea is just the ticket for a simple but effective patio cover.
+Painted in a gentle yet refreshing green, it makes a lovely feature for a balcony, terrace or courtyard patio.

 The trellis detail offers all kinds of opportunity to get creative and make it your own.
 Why not train up some jasmine or roses to surround yourself in their gorgeous fragrance whilst you relax, or hang up lanterns for an atmospheric glow?

-7. Surround your outdoor dining zone with foliage
+13. Surround your covered dining zone with foliage

 Get back to nature with a canopy of lush green foliage.
 It will add a soothing touch to any outdoor dining space, whilst providing natural shelter from the midday sun.
 Use sturdy structures such as columns and pergolas to support your plants of choice, then sit back and enjoy the leafy view.

-If you're after a bit of extra pizzazz, you could learn how to grow wisteria around your patio cover ideas instead – its elegant trails of flowers are a spectacular sight for all.
+If you're after a bit of extra pizzazz for your patio gardening ideas, you could learn how to grow wisteria around your patio cover ideas instead – its elegant trails of flowers are a spectacular sight for all.